Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: VC Regularization of SSL Projector's Output Enforces Pairwise Independent Features at the Encoder's Output

-and, in the case $L=1$ we have $\mathbf{1}_{L}\mathbf{1}_{L}^T=1$ leading to $\sum_{i\not = j}\HSIC((\mX)_{:,i}, (\mX)_{:,j})=\sum_{i\not = j}\Cov\left(\mZ\right)^2_{i,j}$, concluding the proof. \end{proof} To rigorously obtain independence, the $K_{i}$'s must be universal kernels.
-To satisfy this assumption, we may randomize Batch Normalization by drawing the mean and variance from some distribution.
+and, in the case $L=1$ we have $\mathbf{1}_{L}\mathbf{1}_{L}^T=1$ leading to $\sum_{i\not = j}\HSIC(\mX_{:,i}, \mX_{:,j})=\sum_{i\not = j}\Cov\left(\mZ\right)^2_{i,j}$, concluding the proof. \end{proof} To rigorously obtain independence, the $\mK_{i}$'s must be universal kernels.
+In practice, Batch Normalization in the projector can be considered random as it uses the batch statistic.
 Combining this operation with a ReLU, we obtain random elementwise nonlinearities approaching random features~\citep{rahimi2007random} of a universal kernel~\citep{sun2018approximation}.
-Increasing $L$ improves the approximation of such kernel \citep{chen2017relative} i.e. the larger $L$, the better approximation of HSIC will VICReg's covariance term be; see Appendix~\ref{app:implem} for the randomized Batch Normalization implementation, Figure~\ref{fig:BN} for its justification, and \cref{sec:exp} for empirical validation.
+Increasing $L$ improves the approximation of such kernel \citep{chen2017relative} i.e. the larger $L$, the better approximation of HSIC the covariance term in VICReg is.

 \begin{remark}[Necessity of variance regularization] Although the variance regularization term does not explicitly appear when minimizing HSIC on all pairs, it is necessary when optimizing $\mX$ to prevent the degenerate solution of $\mX$ being a constant, a common collapse mode of SSL. \end{remark}